-2020 and 2021-Class A will be classified on a two-year basis.
-All other classes will be classified yearly.
+Beginning in 2020-21, Class A began classifications on a two-year basis.
+All other classes are classified yearly.

 BOYS' GOLF schools are divided into four classes for district and state competition.
 This classification is based on grades 9-11 enrollment from September of the year which immediately precedes the classification period.
 Class A will be classified based on a total enrollment of 850 and above.
 Class B, Class C and Class D will be classified using boy only enrollment.
 The top 80 largest schools registered for boys' golf shall be in Class A and Class B. Schools with a combined enrollment of 850 and above will be placed in Class A. The remaining schools will be placed in Class B. The remaining schools registered for boys' golf will be split evenly into Class C and Class D, with the additional school being placed in the lower class.